sherryli1116/finalproject-group15/README.md

 We will not be using a database for our analysis because we don't have too much datasets we're working with.
 Moreover, we're creating visualizations using Matplotlib and may create a website to showcase our visualizations.
 Therefore, there was no need to create a database for our project.

-Although a database will not be used, an ERD was prepared to show the tables expected to be created.
+Although a database will not be used, an ERD was prepared to show the tables that can be created if a database is needed.

 ![ERD.png](ERD.png)